 One key challenge in learning $F$ is that it can be arbitrarily nonlinear.
-One potential way in machine learning to learn the transition function $F$ is to utilize a universal function approximator, a multi-layer perceptron (MLP), to model the input-output mapping of the function $F$ minimizing the $L_2$ loss: $||x_{t+1} -\text{MLP}(x_t, u_t)||_2$ for $\forall t$.
-However, utilizing $\text{MLP}$ dynamics constraint in the MPC framework causes practical challenges, which makes MLP-learned dynamics impractical for general usage.
-For instance, Direct Multiple Shooting formulation~\cite{bock1984multiple, giftthaler2018family, thirugnanam2022safety}, one of the widely used techniques in solving MPC, requires the dynamics constraint containing $\text{MLP}$ to match for every time step, making the optimization extremely nonlinear.
+One potential way in machine learning is to utilize a universal function approximator, a multi-layer perceptron (MLP), to model the input-output mapping of the function $F$ minimizing the $L_2$ loss: $||\bm{x}_{t+1} -f_{\text{MLP}}(\bm{x}_t, \bm{u}_t)||_2$ $\forall t$.
+However, utilizing $\text{MLP}$ dynamics in the MPC framework causes practical challenges, which makes MLP-learned dynamics impractical for general usage.
+For instance, Direct Multiple Shooting formulation~\cite{bock1984multiple, giftthaler2018family, thirugnanam2022safety}, one of the widely used techniques in solving MPC, requires the dynamics constraint containing $\text{MLP}$ to match for every time step, making the optimization extremely nonconvex.
 As a result, nonlinear solvers often fail to solve the optimization with MLP dynamics constraints.

-Instead, we use the Koopman operator’s linear evolution to learn the linear evolution in the lifted space, which makes the dynamics constraint in the MPC framework linear.
+Instead, we use the Koopman operator's linear evolution to represent dynamics in the lifted space, which makes the dynamics constraint in the MPC framework linear.
 As a result, our approach offers the possibility of adopting linear MPC with control barrier functions.
-In this work, we use the Koopman forward dynamics as described in Section.~\ref{sec:preliminary}: $\phi(\mathrm{x}_{t+1}) = A\phi(\mathrm{x}_t) + Bu_t$, where the state-lifting, $\phi(\cdot) : R^n \to R^{n'}$ $n' \geq n$, is a vector-valued lifting function.
-Inspired by~\cite{han2023utility}, the first $n$ elements of the $\phi(\mathrm{x}_t)$ are $\mathrm{x}_t$ so that we can easily retrieve the original states, which are used for computing obstacle-avoidance constraints.
-Note that in the case of $n' = n$, $\phi(\mathrm{x})$ becomes the same as $\mathrm{x}$, and the solutions $A$ and $B$ becomes linear identification of the high-level dynamics.
-Finally, we obtain the \textit{analytical} solution $A$ and $B$ matrices by solving the optimal solution of $J(K)$ in Equation.~\ref{equ:dyanmics_loss}, which in general only takes seconds of CPU-only computation.
+In this work, we use the Koopman forward dynamics as described in Section~\ref{sec:preliminary}: $\phi(\bm{x}_{t+1}) = A\phi(\bm{x}_t) + B\bm{u}_t$, where the state-lifting, $\phi(\cdot) : \mathbb{R}^n \to \mathbb{R}^{n'}$, $n' \geq n$, is a vector-valued lifting function.
+Inspired by~\cite{han2023utility}, the first $n$ elements of $\phi(\bm{x}_t)$ are $\bm{x}_t$ so that we can easily retrieve the original states, which are used for computing obstacle-avoidance constraints.
+Note that in the case of $n' = n$, $\phi(\bm{x})$ becomes the same as $\bm{x}$, and the solutions $A$ and $B$ become a linear identification of the forward dynamics.
+Finally, we obtain the \textit{analytical} solution $A$ and $B$ matrices by solving the optimal solution of $J(K)$ in Equation~\ref{equ:dynamics_loss}, which in general only takes seconds of CPU-only computation.
 To promote stable long-horizon predictions, we apply \textit{spectral clipping}~\cite{guo2026surprisingeffectivenessspectralclipping} as a post-hoc step.
 Any eigenvalue of $A$ whose magnitude exceeds one is clipped to one without altering the corresponding eigenvectors, resulting in a provably stable linear system.